hornc/godelfish/README.md

 The input number `0d011221203` is equivalent to decimal 23139, or hex `0x5a63`, and all of these formats are recognised as input by the interpreter.
 Conceptually it is important that the program input is a single numeric value, *not* a string of symbols from one specific alphabet or in one specific base.

-Assuming you have a bf interprerter `bff4` on your `$PATH` you can pipe the output to see it evaluate the correct Deadfish accumulator output value:
+Assuming you have a bf interpreter `bff4` on your `$PATH` you can pipe the output to see it evaluate the correct Deadfish accumulator output value:

     $ ./gf.py -b 0d011221203 | bff4
     288